sbrisard/sbeculoos/cookiecutters/cookiecutter-paper/{{cookiecutter.project_slug}}/latex/README.md

 ## Style guide

+### Managing the source file

+- If possible, configure your editor to hard-wrap the lines at 80 characters.
+This leads to much more readable Git diffs.
+It also leads to a more accurate PDF↔LaTeX synchronization.

 ### Stylesheet and packages

 Until we decide which journal to submit to, we will use Elsevier's templates